 This includes less-lethal rounds, as well as breaching rounds, low recoiling birdshot, flare rounds, and more.

 The M3 should best be thought of as a semi-auto shotgun with pump capability.

 When it comes to being a fighting shotgun, the semi-auto mode should be the primary mode utilized.
 The pump action is reserved for those special rounds.

 Also, if you gum the gun so bad it won’t function, then I guess pump-action could be handy.
 However, this is an inertia gun with a system almost identical to the M2, so it won’t gum up without outside influences.

 The M3 only comes in a tactical configuration with a stock and pistol grip as well as ghost ring sights.
-The Benelli M3 is most famously used in the film Heat, which is where I grew my affection for it.
+This gun is most famously used in the film Heat, which is where I grew my affection for it.

 From a military and police perspective, the gun makes a lot of sense.